 - As prices rise in an inflationary environment, so do rental prices for real estate, which in turn drive Net Operating Income and property values higher.

 - There are three ways to invest in commercial real estate: directly, with a REIT, or through a private equity firm.

 A commercial real estate investment can provide many benefits including income, capital gains, favorable tax treatment, portfolio diversification, and inflation protection.
-Most of these benefits are fairly straightforward, but the last one—inflation protection—is commonly misunderstood and often overlooked.
+Most of these benefits are fairly straightforward, but the last one—a hedge against inflation—is commonly misunderstood and often overlooked.
 In order to understand what it is and why it can be powerful, it is first important to understand the concept of inflation itself.